Roman Catholic Archdiocese of Armagh: Province and geographic remit

 The Province of Armagh is one of the four ecclesiastical provinces that together form the Roman Catholic Church in Ireland; the others are Dublin, Tuam and Cashel.
 The geographical remit of the province straddles both political jurisdictions on the island of Ireland – the Republic of Ireland and the United Kingdom of Great Britain and Northern Ireland.
 In Northern Ireland, the remit covers parts of the former administrative counties of Armagh, Londonderry and Tyrone.
 In the Republic of Ireland, the remit covers parts of County Louth and most of County Meath.
-It contains the city of Armagh and the large towns Ardee, Coalisland, Drogheda, Dundalk, Dungannon and Magherafelt.
+It contains the city of Armagh and the large towns Ardee, Coalisland, Cookstown, Drogheda, Dundalk, Dungannon and Magherafelt.

 The suffragan dioceses of the Metropolitan Province are: